Concerto in modo misolidio: Background

 Elsa Olivieri-Sangiacomo, composer's pupil and later his wife, studied gregorian chant.
 This made Respighi attracted by the mystic of the gradual.
 Quickly recognising the potential of melodies of this music, he tried to remodel them into the contemporary style for understanding of wider audience.
 He wrote the work in an incredibly short time during the summer in 1925, then immediately handed it over to the publisher.
 As the consequence of composer's almost superstitious abhorrence of past activities, the work was never revised thereafter.
-He highly prized the concerto, believing that it would live on when all his other works had been forgotten.
+He highly prized the concerto, believing that it would live on when after all his other works had been forgotten.

 The concerto was premiered at Carnegie Hall, New York City, by Respighi himself playing piano with New York Philharmonic conducted by Willem Mengelberg on 31 December 1925.
 He made his debut in the United States on this occasion.
 Though the concerto was warmly applauded by the audience, music critic Olin Downes expressed his concern about the quality of the composition.
 The work was performed unsuccessfully at the Concertgebouw in Amsterdam and in Berlin (on 11 November 1926) by composer on piano under the baton of Heinz Huger, and in Rome with pianist Carlo Zecchi, conducted by Bernardino Molinari (on 10 April 1927).
 Contrary to the composer's confidence, the work remained unknown for the next few decades.

 Respighi declared he had written Concerto in modo misolidio for his nonprofessional pianism which he mostly learned himself.
 Some pianists today shudder at the technical difficulty of the piece, deeming it unpianistic.

 The score of the work bears the motto "O clap your hands", Psalm 47.

 Structure

-The concerto is written in three movements.
-It is scored for piano solo, 2 flutes, piccolo, 2 oboes, cor anglais, 2 clarinets (in B♭ and A), 4 horns (in F), 2 trumpets (in B♭), 3 trombones, tuba, timpani, harp and strings.
-Average performance of the work lasts for about 39 minutes.
+The concerto is scored for piano solo, 2 flutes, piccolo, 2 oboes, cor anglais, 2 clarinets (in B♭ and A), 2 bassoons, 4 horns (in F), 2 trumpets (in B♭), 3 trombones, tuba, timpani, harp, and strings.

+It is written in three movements:

+A typical performance of the work lasts for about 39 minutes.